Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

   This pulls Prefetch, Event Logs, registry hives, MFT, USN Journal, Amcache, and ShimCache in one pass.
 - Load the collected artifacts into **Autopsy**: create a new case, add the disk image/logical files, and explore the Registry Explorer and timeline modules.
 - Specifically check: `SYSTEM`/`SOFTWARE` hives for Run keys, `Amcache.hve` for execution evidence, and `.pf` Prefetch files for execution timestamps.
+- Once you've extracted what you need, move the raw memory dump and disk image off the VM's own disk (external drive or delete after copying findings into your notebook) — these files are large and don't need to live in the lab long-term.

 **Covers:** Evidence collection, chain of custody, Windows forensics
 </details>